sanujidilrukshi99/sanujidilrukshi99/README.md

 🎓 Education:

 Pursuing my BIT degree at the University of Colombo School of Computing.

 💻 Programming Languages:

 Exploring the possibilities of Python, Java, C# and steadily building proficiency in its use.

 🌐 Web Development:

 Experienced in HTML and CSS for crafting visually appealing and user-friendly web interfaces.
 Well-versed in PHP for server-side scripting, enhancing the functionality of web applications.

 🚀 Projects:

 Excited to showcase my coding journey through innovative projects that blend technology and creativity.

 🌱 Learning & Growth:

 Committed to continuous learning and staying updated with the latest advancements in the tech world.

 🤝 Connect with Me:

 Let's collaborate and create!
 Feel free to reach out for discussions, collaborations, or just to connect.

 ⚡ Fun Fact:

-Beyond coding, I enjoy [insert hobbies/interests], adding a touch of diversity to my life.
+Beyond coding, I enjoy Singing, adding a touch of diversity to my life.

 📬 Contact me with:

 Email